-- 1. The Meade County Fair Board offers two options for Meade County 4-H and FFA members to help recover expenses from their projects throughout the 4-H year.
-These two options include the 4-H Cake and Pie Auction and the Livestock Auction.
+- 1. The Meade County Fair Board offers two options for Meade County 4-H members to help recover expenses from their projects throughout the 4-H year.
+These two options include the 4-H Cake and Pie Auction and the Premium Auction.
 Both auctions are conducted Friday evening of the Fair. - 2.
-In order for a 4-H or FFA member to participate in the livestock auction, members must have participated in their respective species youth division market class which includes market beef, market swine, market goat, and market sheep.
-The exhibitor must also have completed a Quality Assurance Training held before the Fair and must complete Auction Eligibility Sheet by July 15th. - 3.
-4-H or FFA members can sell a maximum of two (2) items in the Fair Auctions with a maximum of one (1) item in the Cake and Pie Auction per exhibitor.
-No breeding animals are allowed to sell through the livestock auction.
-Examples would be: 1 cake/pie and 1 animal, or 2 animals, or 1cake/pie. - 4.
-Members are allowed to sell any or all of their animals that were shown to the species floor buyer (if one is established) and notify the sale clerk by the established deadline.
+In order for a 4-H member to participate in the premium auction, members must have participated in their respective species' youth division market class which includes market beef, market swine, market goat, and market sheep.
+The exhibitor must also have completed a Quality Assurance Training held before the Fair and must complete the Auction Eligibility Sheet by July 15th. - 3.
+4-H members can sell a maximum of two (2) items in the Fair Auctions with a maximum of one (1) item in the Cake and Pie Auction per exhibitor.
+No breeding animals are allowed to sell through the premium auction.
+Examples would be: 1 cake/pie and 1 animal, or 2 animals, or 1 cake/pie. - 4.
+Members are allowed to sell any or all of their animals that were shown to the specific floor buyer (if one is established) and notify the sale clerk by the established deadline.
 All other animals will be taken home. - 5.
-Bids during the livestock sale represent the premium only.
+Bids during the premium auction represent the premium only.
 4-Hers retain ownership of the animal unless sold to the floor buyer.
 Youth can market any of their animals by private treaty. - 6.
-In the Livestock Auction, no one person will be allowed to sell before other qualified participants unless that participant has exhibited and is selling both a Grand Champion and/or a Grand or Reserve Grand Champion animal.
+In the Premium auction, no one person will be allowed to sell before other qualified participants unless that participant has exhibited and is selling both a Grand Champion and/or a Grand or Reserve Grand Champion animal.